AWS Sumerian: A bet that enterprise augmented and virtual reality will be browser-based | ZDNet

 Sumerian will compete with ARKit from Apple as well as AR Core in Android.
 Those efforts are focused on mobile and apps.
 Here's how AWS is looking to make AR development easier:

-- Provide every day items and a library of models.
+- Provide every day items and a library of models

-- Scenes available for free as well as other assets.
+- Scenes available for free as well as other assets

-- A browser approach that enables enterprises to jump in and out of AR and VR experiences.
+- A browser approach that enables enterprises to jump in and out of AR and VR experiences

-- Automated workflows and development steps with AWS integration.
+- Automated workflows and development steps with AWS integration

 AWS is so serious about AR, VR and Sumerian that it's involved with the W3C standards group for one of the first times.
 The WebXR API is designed to cover VR and AR as well as unify a spectrum of immersive computing.
 The WebXR standard is now in Github under an Immersive Web Community Group run by W3C's community and business group.

-See: Google aims to make web VR and AR "first class citizens" on browsers
+Read also: Google aims to make web VR and AR "first class citizens" on browsers

 For Olivier Vincent, president and general manager of WeatherBug, AWS Sumerian and its integrated services are an entry to new forms of storytelling.
 WeatherBug is using Sumerian hosts to provide local forecasts to the zip code as a human weather person would do for larger cities.
 "Sumerian allows us to tell the stories of weather data with storytelling and emotions," explained Vincent.
 "We talk about how we feel about the weather as much as the data."